kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transform_changing_coordinate_system_example.md

 \end{bmatrix}
 $$

-The second and third informations allow us to express the upper arm frame:
+The second and third points of information allow us to express the upper arm frame:

 $$
 ~^\text{global}_\text{upper arm}T = \begin{bmatrix}